Scientific name: Phytophthora ramorum

 Oak Trees

 In oak trees, Phytophthora ramorum infects the main trunk of mature trees.
-This infection causes a “bleeding” canker in which wood and bark turn reddish brown, and red liquid seeps out from cracks in the bark.
-The pathogen destroys the tissue that transports food and water throughout the tree.
-When most of the trunk is infected, leaves quickly turn brown and the tree dies.
+The infection causes a “bleeding” canker, where wood and bark turn reddish brown and red liquid seeps out from cracks in the bark.
+The pathogen destroys the tissues that move food and water through the tree.

-• Other Phytophthora species besides sudden oak death can also impact oaks and other trees in Minnesota.
+- Other Phytophthora species besides sudden oak death can also impact oaks and other trees in Minnesota.

 Regulatory Status: Regulated